 The School of Business and Management at Polytechnic University Miami Campus provides a solid foundation in business concepts and technological perspective to those students who aim to receive a Master’s Degree.
 The graduate program contributes to the intellectual and professional formation of students through the development of critical and analytical thinking skills, enabling students to relate to the reality of the entrepreneurial world and the convergence of technology and management.
 The program is designed to create awareness of the social responsibility of management within the global economic system and the importance of effective communication.
 It encourages creative leadership and flexibility to adapt to rapid change.
 Polytechnic University Miami Campus offers a Master of Business Administration degree and a Master of Engineering Management degree as part of the Graduate Program.

 The educational objectives of the School of Management are:

-The School of Management offers graduate instruction leading to the degree of Master of Business Administration (MBA) with concentrations in Management of Technology, Management of International Enterprises, Marketing Management, Logistics and Supply Chain Management, Project Management, General Management, Healthcare Management, Human Resources Management, Accounting, and Finance.
-Polytechnic University Miami Campus also offers graduate instruction leading to the degree of Master of Engineering Management (MEM) with four areas of specialization: Construction Management, Manufacturing Management, Environmental Management and Project Management.
+The School of Management offers graduate instruction leading to the degree of Master of Business Administration (MBA) with emphases in Management of International Enterprises, Project Management, General Management, Healthcare Management, Computer Information System, and Accounting.
+Polytechnic University Miami Campus also offers graduate instruction leading to the degree of Master of Engineering Management (MEM) with five areas of specialization: Construction Management, Manufacturing Management, Environmental Management and Project Management.